piku235/mobmatter/README.md

 Installation is performed on the Cosmo GTW via SSH and the installation script.

-*Note: Instructions on how to enable SSH access to Cosmo GTW will be provided in a separate document/thread (TODO).*
+How to enable SSH access, you'll find [here](https://forum.arturhome.pl/t/aktywacja-ssh-dla-mobilus-cosmo-gtw/15325).

 Once connected via SSH, run the following command to start the installation: